jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

-If you are a good reviewer and begin building a reputation and appreciation for your help in moving the project forward, maintainers and other contributors might reciprocate by reviewing your work as well!
+If you are a good reviewer and begin building a reputation and appreciation for your help in moving the project forward, maintainers and other contributors may reciprocate by reviewing your work more quickly as well!

 ### BOOKS